a1v0/a1v0.de/README.md

 11. Logo active-but-not-hover style is messy.
 Can we create specific exceptions for the logo so that the active style, whether hovering or not, looks a certain way?
 12. Main menu: Add some sort of on-click state change to hide the menu.
 This is to prevent the menu remaining visible if a user clicks a link to a page they're already on.
 13. The Next version is stuck on 14 because, I think, Tailwind isn't up to scratch.
 However, to install a newer Tailwind, a larger refactor is possibly needed.
 Requires investigation.
+14. Check articles for broken links.
+Add a note to the disclaimer page and/or anywhere else to explain that I may occasionally check for broken links.